spjoseph/Dataengineer-BootCamp-DataAssessment/README.md

  spark-submit --class CSVDataLoad  --master local ./hivesparkload_2.11-1.0.jar

 I did not do sbt asembly so it may cause problems if supporting jar files like spark jars,hive etc are not available in the system you run.

+HBase Application:

+Learnt Hbase and tried to write the Scala application to load dangerous_driver.csv file to Hbase.
+I created Hbase table uing hbe-shell
+Loaded csv data to a dataframe in Spark and assigned to df variable.
+I tried to use the schema of dataframe and write to Habse table.
+I have issues in connecting hbase and spark.

 Challenges: